 - complete the Prosper application form jointly with your line manager and have the full support of your employer to undertake the proposed project;

 The majority of Prosper projects will include both cash support and free of charge access to specific expertise.
-Fundraisers may apply for between £250 - £5,000 as the cash element of the project.
+Organisations may apply for between £300 - £3,000 as the cash element of the project.

 The application process for Prosper is as follows:

-- Complete the proposal form in consultation with your line manager and submit to A&B Cymru by e-mail, no later than the published deadline.
+- Submit the completed proposal form to A&B Cymru by e-mail (firstname.lastname@example.org), no later than the published deadline.

 - A&B Cymru will inform you of the result of your proposal within 2 weeks of submission.

 - If successful, you will be sent an Offer Letter detailing any conditions to be met before payment can be made.
 Payment of the cash element of the Prosper investment may be split, depending on the nature of the individual project.

 - Prosper is unable to fund staff costs;

 - A&B Cymru will review projects on a case by case basis.
 The scheme has limited funding available and the decision of the Prosper Panel is final.
 There is no process for appeals;

 - Prosper projects must take place between 1 January – 1 September 2022.

 Prosper is an A&B Cymru initiative made possible with generous support from: